-Students will: listen carefully, focus, and wait for the other person to finish speaking
+In this lesson, students will learn to listen carefully, focus, and wait for the other person to finish speaking.

-- Choose a starting line, then place a marker about 20 feet ahead, and another about 20 feet beyond that.
-(You can feel free to add as many markers as you want or have space for!)
+- Choose a starting line and place a marker about 20 feet ahead, and another about 20 feet beyond that.
+Feel free to add as many markers as you want or have space for.

 - Have students line up next to each other at the starting line.

 - Tell students that when they hear the word “Go,” they should run to the first cone.
 If they start running before they hear “Go,” they won’t get to move to the next cone.

 - You will tempt students’ impulses by substituting “Go” with other G-words like “grow,” “gotcha,” “grin,” etc. Say the phrase “Ready….Set….G…..” slowly before completing the phrase with your chosen G-word.

 - If a student has made it to the first of second cone and false starts on a word other than “Go,” the student must go all the way back to the beginning.

 - Was it hard to wait until the game leader was done talking to start running?
 Why or why not?

 - Did you use any strategies to stay still until you heard the word “Go”?
 What were they?